A Better Way for Medical App Development? Apple’s CareKit Explained

 If you have an idea for a healthcare app and are looking for a developer, please get in touch with us.

 By making CareKit open source, Apple is encouraging developers to produce apps that take advantage of CareKit capabilities.
-CareKit certainly makes it easier for developers and healthcare professionals to create these type of apps as CareKit has done much of the “heavy lifting” for developers.
+CareKit certainly makes it easier for developers and healthcare professionals to create these type of apps.
 There is plenty of scope for developers to produce apps that integrate with a wide range of hardware devices to capture data, or to provide apps to help users record a multitude of diseases or conditions.

 If you have an idea for a healthcare app and are looking for a developer, please get in touch.